sighupio/gatekeeper-policy-manager/docs/dev/drop-react-plan.md

 ## Status

-A proof of concept (POC) is in the tree.
-It is **additive**: it adds routes under `/ssr`, and it does not change or remove `web-client/`, the existing routes, or the existing handlers.
-The POC has:

-- an app shell (top nav, context switcher, footer) as a base layout template;
-- one view rendered end to end on the server: **Configurations**;
+The cutover is done.
+Every view is server-rendered at its real path, the React SPA is gone, and the JSON API is removed.
+What has landed:

+- all six content views (Constraint Templates, Constraints, Mutations, Events, Configurations) plus Home and the error/404/signed-out pages, server-rendered;
-- a fresh, minimal stylesheet (a custom house style, not a clone of EUI or Fury);
+- a fresh, minimal house style (not a clone of EUI or Fury), light and dark;
-- Alpine.js vendored as a local static asset (no CDN).
+- Alpine.js vendored as a local static asset (no CDN), for the context switcher, the theme toggle and the searchable/sortable/paginated violations table;

-Open the POC at `/ssr/configurations` (or `/ssr/configurations/:context`).
-See the repository `README.md` for how to build and run GPM.
+- server-side syntax highlighting with `chroma`;
+- the views at their real paths (`/`, `/constraints`, …, each with an optional `/:context`), assets at `/static`, and a global error handler that renders the SSR 404 and error pages;
+- the `/api/v1` JSON API removed; the violations report served from `/constraints?report=html`;
+- `web-client/` and the Docker frontend build deleted; the report template embedded.

+### Decisions (resolved)

+- **Default landing route:** `/` serves Home.
+- **Static asset prefix:** `/static`.
+- **`/api/v1/*`:** removed (v2.0.0 is the major release to drop it in).
+- **Constraints table:** full parity (search, all-column sort, pagination).

+### Remaining before merge

+1. **Strict Content Security Policy.** Externalize the one inline theme `<script>` (or give it a nonce) and set the CSP in `main.go`.
+Note: Alpine evaluates its `x-` expressions with `Function`, so a strict policy needs `script-src 'unsafe-eval'` unless the templates move to Alpine's CSP build.
+Verify against a live cluster (the CSP is an HTTP header, not testable from a static file).
+2. **Update the README screenshots.** They still show the old React UI.
+3. **Update the Playwright e2e baselines** in `tests/e2e` for the server-rendered UI (routes and selectors changed).
+4. **Security and ponytail reviews** (see below), scoped to the whole `feat/drop-react` diff.

 ## POC files